 Rural Solutions, Too

-Just because your operation is rural, doesn’t mean you must avoid cloud apps, or that you need an offline PCR.
+Just because your operation is rural, doesn’t mean you must avoid cloud apps.

 For rural services, where cellular signals are spotty, we recommend installing a cellular booster in each ambulance.
 The WeBoost Drive Reach OTR is a good choice, or the Drive Reach Fleet… but there are many others to choose from.
 It will cost less than one grand per vehicle.